hayleynondorf/notes/README.md

 3. Prefer readability over cleverness; use straightforward solutions.
 4. Optimize for change and extensibility rather than premature optimization.
 5. Test early and often to validate your code's behavior and intention."

+# 2024-01-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code.
+Optimize for readability and understandability first, as complex solutions often lead to more bugs and difficulties in the long run.
+Remember that code is read far more than it's written, and that includes by your future self."

+This echoes the principle of Occam's razor in software engineering, emphasizing that unless absolutely necessary, avoid adding complexity to your programs.
+Always favor the solution that requires the least assumptions and moving parts.
+Happy coding!